-- 19. (1) If land which has been expropriated is subject to municipal property rates or other charges, the municipal manager must, within 20 days of receipt of a copy of the notice of expropriation in terms of section 8(2)(c)(i), inform the expropriating authority in writing of any outstanding municipal property rates or other charges, up to the date of possession by the expropriating authority, in respect of the payment of which the production of a certificate is a prerequisite for the registration of transfer of the land by a registrar of deeds, provided that if the expropriating authority is the municipal council of the municipality where the land is situated, the notice is not required. - (2) (a) The expropriating authority must in writing, by registered mail, inform the 40 expropriated owner or expropriated holder of any outstanding municipal property rates or other charges contemplated in subsection (1). - (b) If the said amount is not disputed in writing by the expropriated owner or expropriated holder within 10 days of the notification, the expropriating authority may utilise as much of the compensation money in question as is necessary for the payment, 45 on behalf of the expropriated owner or expropriated holder, of the municipal property rates or other charges. - (3) If the municipal manager fails to inform the expropriating authority of the outstanding municipal property rates or other charges within the 20 days referred to in subsection (1), the expropriating authority may pay the compensation to the 50 expropriated owner or expropriated holder without regard to the outstanding municipal property rates or other charges, and in such an event and despite the provisions of any law to the contrary- - (a) the Registrar of Deeds must register transfer of the expropriated property; - (b) the expropriating authority or the person on whose behalf the property was 55 expropriated, as the case may be, is not liable to the municipality concerned before or after such registration for the outstanding municipal property rates or other charges; and
+- 19. (1) For the purposes of this section, the charges referred to are municipal property rates, taxes or other charges that must be paid in order for ownership of land to be transferred by the registrar of deeds to the expropriating authority through registration in the deeds office. - (2) If land which has been expropriated is subject to the charges contemplated in subsection (1), the municipal manager must, within 30 days of receipt of a copy of the notice of expropriation in terms of section 8(2)(c)(i), inform the expropriating authority in writing of such charges, as at the date contemplated in section 9(2) or (4): Provided that if the expropriating authority is the municipal council of the municipality where the land is situated, the notice is not required. - (3) (a) The expropriating authority must, in writing, notify the expropriated owner or expropriated holder of any outstanding charges contemplated in subsection (1). - (b) If the expropriated owner or expropriated holder does not dispute the outstanding charges contemplated in paragraph (a), within 20 days of the notification, the expropriating authority may utilise as much of the compensation money in question as is necessary for the payment, on behalf of the expropriated owner or expropriated holder, of any outstanding charges contemplated in subsection (1). - (4) If the municipal manager fails to inform the expropriating authority of the outstanding charges contemplated in subsection (1) within the period of 30 days as contemplated in subsection (2), the expropriating authority may pay the compensation to the expropriated owner or expropriated holder without regard to the outstanding municipal property rates or other charges, and in such an event and despite the provisions of any law to the contrary-

+- (a) the Registrar of Deeds must register the transfer of the expropriated property; - (b) the expropriating authority or the person on whose behalf the property was expropriated, as the case may be, is not liable to the municipality concerned before or after such registration for the outstanding municipal property rates or other charges; and - (c) the expropriated owner or expropriated holder, as the case may be, continues to be liable to the municipality for the outstanding rates and charges calculated up to the date of possession, notwithstanding the registration of the expropriated property in the name of the expropriating authority or person on whose behalf the property was expropriated, as the case may be.